petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets.md

 ---
 # Assets

 Assets are individual pieces of content that exist on site pages in your Liferay Analytics Cloud data sources.
-In summary, assets are
+Assets are

 - Content residing on a page.
 - Registered, tracked, and reported on by Analytics Cloud the first time an interaction is detected by the Analytics Cloud client.